mitmath/1806/README.md

 * Exam 1 will be held on Wednesday, February 22 between 11am-12pm.
 Last names beginning with A-L will be in 50-340, while last names beginning with M-Z will be in 26-100.

+* Exam 2 will be held on Monday, March 20 between 11am-12pm.
+Last names beginning with A-L will be in 50-340, while last names beginning with M-Z will be in 26-100.

 ## Lecture Material and Summaries

 ### Lecture 1 (February 6)